Hospital dental staff are employed by NHS trusts on the same basis

 Radiology, Oral Pathology, Oral Medicine and Oral Microbiology.

-Advice on how to get into dental speciality training can be found in our new Guide to dental specialty training.
+Advice on how to get into dental speciality training can be found in Guide to dental specialty training.

 working in hospitals throughout the UK are supported by the Central